-Output the planned shard movements of citus_rebalance_start without performing them.
-While it's unlikely, get_rebalance_table_shards_plan can output a slightly different plan than what a citus_rebalance_start call with the same arguments will do.
+Output the planned shard movements of rebalance_table_shards without performing them.
+While it's unlikely, get_rebalance_table_shards_plan can output a slightly different plan than what a rebalance_table_shards call with the same arguments will do.
 This could happen because they are not executed at the same time, so facts about the cluster - e.g. disk space - might differ between the calls.

-A superset of the arguments for citus_rebalance_start: relation, threshold, max_shard_moves, excluded_shard_list, and drain_only.
+The same arguments as rebalance_table_shards: relation, threshold, max_shard_moves, excluded_shard_list, and drain only.
 See documentation of that function for the arguments' meaning.